datopian/flowershow/site/content/docs/index.md

 # Designs and Plans for Flowershow

-Turn your (digital garden / second brain / notebook) into an elegant (and customizable) website in seconds.
+Turn your digital garden / second brain / obsidian vault into a beautiful (and customizable) website in seconds.

 Taglines: